CjScout/EnoDocs/Servers/Cyberdyne.md

 # Purpose
 ## Overview
+Cyberdyne provides core room functionality.
+This is the most important server in the room and should only be modified on a need-to basis.
 ## Services
 ### Active Directory
 #### Overview
 Cyberdyne provides Microsoft Active Directory domain/login services to the room.
-This is the most important server in the room and should only be modified on a need-to basis.
 #### Domain Structure
 ##### Domain
 The primary domain for the room is **skynet.prvt**.